Events

 RefundsCancellation for a refund, minus a $10 service charge, must be received by February 28, 2026.

-Campsite Amenities: The Mecca Beach campground has restrooms that have electricity, flush toilets, running water and free solar hot showers (Mecca Beach) or showers that take quarters (New Camp, 5 miles to the north), picnic tables, fire rings, shared drinking water and paved parking stalls.
-There is a small store on Highway 111 and another in Mecca.
+Campsite Amenities: The Mecca Beach campground has portable toilets and one free solar shower (Mecca Beach) or showers that take quarters (New Camp, 5 miles to the north, $1.00), picnic tables, fire rings, shared drinking water and paved parking stalls.
+There is a small store on Highway 111 and markets in Mecca.

 Amenities for Tent Campers: This is a good campground for tent campers.
-The campsites are level, sandy, with trees provide some shade.
-Sites are shared with another tent or an RV at the Mecca Beach campground.
+The campsites are huge, level ,and sandy with trees that provide shade.
+Sites are shared with another tent or an RV.
 Parking is also shared between the two campers.
 If you want to share the space with another tent or a specific camper, send the Trip Leader an email and we will try and arrange it.

-If you share a powered site you may be able to share power with the RV.
-Powered sites have 20, 30 & 50 amp service.
-Bring a long outdoor extension cord, an outdoor splitter and a 30 amp RV male to 15/20 amp female adapter plug to give you flexibility in sharing power with an RV.
-If you have questions about the electrical service sharing, send the Trip Leader an email to discuss it.
+There are only four powered sites.
+They have 20, 30 & 50 amp service.
+If you tent camp at a powered site you may be able to share power with an RV.
+Bring a long outdoor extension cord, an outdoor splitter and a 30 amp RV male to 15/20 amp female adapter plug to give you flexibility in sharing power with an RV

 Amenities For RVs:

-· There are eight electric sites at Mecca Beach.
-If you require electric power and water there are electric sites at New Camp and Visitor Center sites located one mile north of Mecca Beach; check to see if they are available for registration.
+• There are only four electric sites at Mecca Beach.
+If you require electric power and water there are electric sites at New Camp and Visitor Center sites located one mile north of Mecca Beach; if you choose to reserve your own site, you can register here as D1 'reserved your own site'.

 RV/Trailer Profile Information: We need information on your RV or pulled trailer in order to assign you a site you will fit into.
 Please enter or update your RV or Trailer information when you register.